trueqap/uptools-dev-modules/PROMPT.md

 1. Create a new PHP file in the `modules` directory of the plugin
 2. Name your file using lowercase letters and hyphens, e.g., `your-module-name.php`
+3. IMPORTANT: The file name directly influences the class name!
+The plugin generates the class name from the file name using these rules:
+   - Replaces hyphens with spaces
+   - Capitalizes the first letter of each word
+   - Replaces spaces with underscores
+   - Adds the "UpTools_" prefix

+   For example:
+   - `custom-order-column.php` → `UpTools_Custom_Order_Column`
+   - `hello-world-module.php` → `UpTools_Hello_World_Module`
+   - `sku-store-filter.php` → `UpTools_Sku_Store_Filter`

-3. Use the following structure as a starting point:
+4. Use the following structure as a starting point:

 ```php
 <?php